![]() |

 "Children for whom the Department is legally responsible" means children for whom the Department has temporary protective custody, custody or guardianship via court order, or children whose parents have signed an adoptive surrender or voluntary placement agreement with the Department.

-"Family" means one or more adults and children, related by blood, marriage or adoption and residing in the same household.
+"Family" means one or more adults and children, related by blood, marriage, civil union, or adoption and residing in the same household.

-"Guardian" means an individual person appointed by the court to assume the responsibilities of the guardianship of the person as defined in Section 1-3 of the Juvenile Court Act of 1987 [705 ILCS 405/1-3] or Article XI of the Probate Act of 1975 [755 ILCS 5/Art.
-XI].
+"Guardian" means an individual person appointed by the court to assume the responsibilities of the guardianship of the person as defined in Section 1-3 of the Juvenile Court Act of 1987 [705 ILCS 405/1-3] or Article XI of the Probate Act of 1975 [755 ILCS 5].

-"Individual Treatment Plan (ITP)" or "Treatment Plan" as defined in 59 Ill.
-Adm.
-Code 132 (Medicaid Community Mental Health Services) means a written document developed by the appropriate service provider staff with the participation of the client with a mental illness and, if applicable, the client's guardian, which specifies the client's diagnosis, problems, and service needs to be addressed, the intermediate objectives and long-term goals for the services and the planned interventions for achieving these goals.
+"Individual Treatment Plan" or "ITP" or "Treatment Plan" means a written document developed by the appropriate service provider staff with the participation of the client with a mental illness and, if applicable, the client's guardian, which specifies the client's diagnosis, problems, and service needs to be addressed, the intermediate objectives and long-term goals for the services and the planned interventions for achieving these goals.

-"Individualized Family Service Plan (IFSP)" means a written working document developed for each child in order to facilitate the provisions of Early Intervention (EI) services.
+"Individualized Family Service Plan" or "IFSP" means a written working document developed for each child in order to facilitate the provisions of Early Intervention (EI) services.
 The IFSP is created by the family, an inter-disciplinary team, the core EI agency, and the case manager (service coordinator).
 The EI agency is responsible for coordinating the IFSP implementation.

 "Minimum parenting standards" means that a parent or other person responsible for the child's welfare is able and willing to ensure that a child is healthy and safe, which includes ensuring that the child is adequately fed, clothed appropriately for the weather conditions, provided with adequate shelter, protected from physical, mental and emotional harm, and provided with necessary medical care and education required by law.